Charting ways of doing green politics differently.

 The plan to differentiate themselves from the Ecology Party did not, however, work too well, as the party followed suit and changed its own name to 'Green' three years later.

-Even though many collective supporters were members of the Ecology Party they maintained an ambivalent attitude towards the party, which they saw as too conventionally 'party political' and centralist in its approach.Many would have preferred the locally autonomous approach pioneered by the and some were inspired to set up independent green groups, such as the South Devon Green Collective and the Huntingdon Greens.
+Even though many collective supporters were members of the Ecology Party they maintained an ambivalent attitude towards the party, which they saw as too conventionally 'party political' and centralist in its approach.Many would have preferred the locally autonomous approach pioneered by the Oxford Ecology Movement and some were inspired to set up independent green groups, such as the South Devon Green Collective and the Huntingdon Greens.
 In April 1984 an article in Peace News said there were thirty-five such groups, including in Bradford, Swansea, Sheffield, Cambridge, Huddersfield and Canterbury.
 Efforts to strengthen the movement of independent green groups and candidates were supported through the organisation of a Green Network Gathering in March 1986 in Glastonbury.
 But the event didn't produce the kind of forward momentum organisers had hoped for.

 Closely allied to plans for independent green groups were plans for local green gatherings and fairs.
 There was a strong sense that it would be better to create small, community-focussed local gatherings than to make the main gathering larger and larger.
 The estimated attendance at the main 1983 gathering was 20,000 and that was felt to be quite large enough.To help those planning smaller gatherings the collective produced a Green Gathering Advice Pack and launched the Green Roadshow, an assemblage of buses, trucks, entertainers, kids equipment etc that could provide a core to any event and travelled the country during the summer months.
 It was co-ordinated by Richie Cotterill.